Motto

 OUTREACH PROGRAMME

 JAIFA provides for the interaction of its members with the wider community through its Outreach Programmes.
 Each year the Association targets a community need and raises funds to offset the cost.
 The Association’s outreach programme has provided funding for needy students at both secondary and tertiary institutions.
 A UWI scholarship fund was set up in 1977 and several persons outside of the life insurance industry benefited.
-Our association with the UWI came to an end in the late 1990s during the fall out of the financial sector.
+Our association with the UWI came to an end in the late 1990s during the fallout of the financial sector.
 However, the membership rallied with extra fundraising activities to ensure that the scholarship recipients were not affected.

 Our most recent projects are:

-• 1999 – 2000 Assistance in providing a computer lab for Penwood Comprehensive High School.
+1999 – 2000 Assistance in providing a computer lab for Penwood Comprehensive High School.

-• 2000 – 2001 Funding for the establishment of a reading-room at Sir John Golding Centre formerly Mona Rehabilitation Center
+2000 – 2001 Funding for the establishment of a reading room at Sir John Golding Centre formerly Mona Rehabilitation Center

-• 2003 – 2004 Assistance with the Golden Age Home.Assisting the Million Dollar Round Table and Valmarks International to provide mobility for over 300 physically challenged persons as assisting with the building of a playground for children in the New Haven Children Home.
+Assisting the Million Dollar Round Table and Valmarks International to provide mobility for over 300 physically challenged persons and assisting with the building of a playground for children in the New Haven Children’s Home.

 Fundraisers